dreamcatcher-tech/network/Inbox/2024-10-28 1547 AI management for humans.md

 Why not a moderator for all my comms, that is pluggable into all kinds of psychological models ?

 Toxicity is not the only kind of fault - it could be distraction, deviation from goals, poorly worded.

+You should be able to cobble together your own system as a blend of systems.